tadejsv/dev-container-repo/README.md

 ## Quickstart: local

 This assumes that all your files are on a local machine, where you also want to run the container.
-If this is not the case, check out the [remote](#quickstart-remote) section.
+If you want to run the container on a remote machine, check out the [remote](#quickstart-remote) section.

 All you need to do is to open the repository in VSCode, press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and type/select "Reopen in Container".